johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: false
   final: true
   lyric: |
-    I wanted to be a tough guy,
+    I wanted to be a tough guy, but I'm nobody.
-    But I'm nobody
   commentary: |
     Another year, another Italian man singing a dreary song with a sloppy rhythm and the occasional shouty lyric.